drowe67/codec2-dev/codec2-dev/stm32/unittest/README_unittest.txt

    for debugging and analysis (TODO: How?).
 There is a file in unittest/lib/octave/ofdm_demod_check.m which may be useful (TODO: How?).

-TODO:

-Document steps to repeat a test once the initial set up is done.
-Work to mimimise the number of steps.
+   To repeat a test you can just run gdb again and skip the "load" and "mon reset" steps.

 # vi:set ts=3 et sts=3: